laa66/laa66/README.md

 ## Hi there 👋, I'm Maxime

-##### An aspiring Full-Stack Developer actively gaining experience in Java, Go, and blockchain technologies.
+##### A Full-Stack Developer actively gaining experience in Java, Go, and blockchain technologies.
 With a strong foundation in backend development and a passion for continuous learning, I'm eager to tackle new challenges and grow as a developer.

 - ☕ I primarly work with Go and Java, occasionally with Rust for smart contracts and with Vue (TypeScript) for UI
 - 💾 My latest personal projects: [Statly](https://github.com/laa66/statly-backend-api) and [Goodboi](https://github.com/laa66/goodboi-discord-bot)